 › amalosangeles.com (now amalosangeles.org)

-Went live: Summer 2012.
+Launched Summer 2012.
 This site was implementation heavy.
 The name of this organization was previously titled, SoCal AMA, and had a site, socalama.org, built in the Joomla! environment.
 When the organization was rebranded as AMA Los Angeles, I built a new site, amalosangeles.com (now amalosangeles.org), to reflect the new name.
 Since I built the new site in the WordPress environment, I had to perform a comprehensive migration from Joomla! to WordPress.
 Another building block was to create a subdomain, careers.amalosangeles.com to house the Job Board managed completely by third party vendor, Boxwood Technology.
-The new site also required complete and consistent branding that included a new logo and brand identity.
+The new site also required a complete and consistent brand update that included a new logo and identity.
 I led a committee of board members and ran a campaign to invite members of the organization to submit their logo designs for possible selection.
-Our committee selected a logo that best represents the Los Angeles image, which was what you saw on the site, and all of the respective social profiles (until 2015 when all AMA affiliates were assigned consistent national branding).
+Our committee selected a logo that best represents the Los Angeles image, which was what you saw on the site and all of its respective social profiles, until 2015 when all AMA affiliates were assigned consistent national branding.
 This site took four months to build from fresh WP install to public beta.
+In July 2014, I retired my affiliation with AMA.

-Went live: March 2011.
+Launched March 2011.
 This is the website you are currently viewing.
-It was built specifically for archiving, and referencing my work and background.
-It features pages that showcase each of my skills.
-It acts as an addendum to my resume and social pages.
+It was built specifically for blogging, and archiving my work.
+It acts as an addendum to my resume and social presence.

 Completed & Retired Projects:

-These are projects that have been completed but have been retired and are no longer active or online in any capacity.
+These are projects that were completed but have since been retired.

-Retired 7/7/2017.
+Lifespan: 11/4/2010 – 7/7/2017.
 Subdomain of radicards.com.
 Developed in 12/2010, this was originally integrated with radicards.com as radicards.com/forum.
-Over time, the forum significantly compromised page speeds and created several other problems so I moved it to its own site with its own domain.
-Really what I did here was export the XML file at radicards.com, re-pointed the DNS name servers to a new domain, forum.radicards.com, imported the XML file back to radicards.com, then redesigned the layout of both sites so that it was as if no change ever took place on radicards.com and the forum has its own domain and layout.
+Over time, the forum software significantly compromised page speeds and created several other problems so I moved it to its own site with its own domain.
+Really what I did here was export the XML file at radicards.com, re-pointed the DNS name servers to a new domain, forum.radicards.com, imported the XML file back to radicards.com, then redesigned the layout of both sites so that it was as if no change ever took place on radicards.com and the forum had its own domain and layout.
 The XML files only included the blog posts and pages, not the forum, which was why this whole process was necessary.
 This was a monster task.
-As of 1/2016, I migrated this subdomain to its own database and reinstated the blog back to its original database.
+After a series of domain changes, and tons of software related issues, many of which went unresolved, I decided to retire the forum concept.
+In January 2016, I migrated this subdomain to its own database and reinstated the blog back to its original database, which was a heavy task that took three weeks.
 The URL now redirects to our Facebook Group.
 Reason for retirement: The ratio of workload to traffic didn’t return equitable ROI.
+Lesson: Don’t use forum software unless it’s absolutely necessary; there are just so many other options that are way easier to manage.

-Retired 7/7/2017.
+Lifespan: 2/15/2017 – 7/7/2017.
 This site was built using a self-hosted WordPress install.
-Much like the Radicards™ blog, it was a hobby blog but instead of sports cards, comic books were covered.
+Much like the Radicards® blog, it was a hobby blog but instead of sports cards, comic books were covered.
 It was built with the purpose of sourcing writing talent to add content.
 I had the idea for this site while out enjoying tacos with a friend after buying a few comic books at a local shop.
 I thought it would be fun to create something uniquely targeted to the comic book market.
 This was sort of an experiment.
 It was originally called, radicomics.com but after I built the site and did a bit more research, I discovered that the mark was being used by an independent in the Houston, TX area.
-While I own the domain, they own a variety of the social handles and since their content is also about comic books, I decided to move onto a different mark.
-Now radicomics.com redirects to atomotley.com.
-Reason for retirement: I’d rather spend time on other projects.
+This experiment was short lived.
+Reason for retirement: Other projects took priority.

 “As a Board Member of AMA Los Angeles, I’ve been consistently impressed with Patrick’s ability to keep a well-maintained site for our organization.
 He’s built a site that is informative, engaging, easy to navigate and highly professional.
 Patrick’s excellent work has been recognized by our Board on several occasions and our members have also provided positive feedback about the information and layout of our website.
 I highly recommend him.” – Irene G., VP Membership 2013-2014 AMA Los Angeles.